It is recommended you complete as many pre-requisites prior to applying but it is not required in order to apply.

 PPSC American Heart Association Course: https://www.ppcc.edu/health-sciences/AHA-Training

-Complete the Physical Therapist Assistant Program Application Packet and submit to the Physical Therapist Assistant Program Office no later than March1st prior to the desired summer admittance (Application acceptance window is December 1st to March 1st.).
+Complete the Physical Therapist Assistant Program Application Packet and submit to the Physical Therapist Assistant Program Office no later than May 15th.
 We suggest you submit your application as soon as possible.
-Course that will be completed in the spring semester can not be counted for points toward your application.
-PTA application link will be active here once opened.
+Courses that will be completed in the spring semester may be counted for points toward your application.
+PTA application link will be active here once opened and given out at the Q and A sessions only.

 PTA 2024 Application window will open 1 December 2023 and close 15 May 2024